bcc2023/ShiftWell-Restaurant-Dashboard/Backend/README.md

 ---

-Run with Docker
+Run with Docker 🐳

-`cd ..` to go do project root directory, then `docker-compose up --build`
+- `cd ..` to go to project root directory
+- then `docker-compose up --build`

 Access the REST API at `localhost:5000`